.

 by rom

 The headman of the village stood with his head bowed in the middle of the road, an island of stillness as his village erupted in chaos.
-The marines were coming and everyone knew that they would bring
+The marines were coming and everyone knew that they would bring retribution with them.

 Children sat crying in the dirt while their mothers and sisters ran around frantically stuffing clothes and instant noodles into plastic bags.
 Here and there, arguments broke out about what to take; a prized transistor radio, a broken mirror, a box of love-letters.
 All the while, the rumble of distant engines grew louder and louder.